Speaking Moistly

 "Speaking Moistly" is a remix song of Canadian prime minister Justin Trudeau's voice edited by Brock Tyler, known on YouTube as anonymotif.
 It is based on Trudeau's words from a press conference regarding the COVID-19 pandemic in Canada.
 The quote "speaking moistly" refers to respiratory droplets that are spit out when one speaks, which can potentially spread COVID-19.

 Original speech

-In the speech on 7 April 2020, Trudeau states that he is not a medical expert.
-He encourages Canadians to avoid going out, practice social distancing by staying two metres apart, wash their hands and cough into their elbows to prevent spreading COVID-19.
-He further clarifies, based on advice from Theresa Tam, "If people want to wear a mask, that is okay.
+In the speech on 7 April 2020, Trudeau stated that he was not a medical expert.
+He encouraged Canadians to avoid going out, practice social distancing by staying two metres apart, wash their hands and cough into their elbows to prevent spreading COVID-19.
+He further clarified, based on advice from chief public health officer Theresa Tam, "If people want to wear a mask, that is okay.
 It protects others more than it protects you, because it prevents you from breathing or... or... speaking, uh... 'moistly' on them."
-He immediately regrets his word choice and says, "Ugh, what a terrible image."
+(This was apparently a reference to breathing, coughing, speaking and all other actions that might convey contagion to another person through moisture).
+He appeared to immediately regret his choice of words, following immediately with, "Ugh, what a terrible image."

-Opposition leader Andrew Scheer also used the phrase "speaking moistly" in a speech on 14 April 2020.
+Opposition leader Andrew Scheer also used the phrase "speaking moistly", referencing Trudeau's speech, in a news conference on 14 April 2020.